 Created in 1984 to honor the Mercury 7 astronauts, the Astronaut Scholarship is not just for students in aerospace engineering.
 Like the Goldwater Scholarship, its mission is to promote future U.S. scientists in all STEM fields.
 The scholarship offers up to $15,000 and an invitation to network with other scholarship winners at an induction ceremony at the Astronaut Hall of Fame.

-All students who apply for U-M nomination to the U-M STEM Reseach Career Award will also be considered for nomination for the Astronaut Scholarship.
+U-M STEM Research Career Award: All students who apply for U-M nomination to the U-M STEM Reseach Career Award will also be considered for nomination for the Astronaut Scholarship.
 Students interested in the Astronaut Scholarship should follow the directions for the U-M STEM Research Career Award.
 No additional application is required.

 U-M nominees for the Astronaut Scholarship will be announced in early January.
 The nominees will work with Henry Dyson to complete the final nomination package before the February national application deadline.